 The average student takes out nearly $30,000 in student loans over four years.
 With an interest rate of 9% annually, a student can expect to pay nearly $15,700 in interest over ten years, if it took them ten years to pay off the loan.
 That is a lot of money in interest, over half of the original amount borrowed.
 This is why the #1 thing you can do to save money on your student loans and promise a financially bright future is to shop and compare interest rates on your student loans before you sign on the dotted line.

 Ways to Competitively Shop for a Loan

-Students can also get creative when it comes to shopping for education financing, such as using peer-to-peer and crowding lending sites.
-New technology, like Achieve Lending’s student loan search engine and comparison tool also allows students to competitively shop interest rates between private lenders with ease.
+Students can also get creative when it comes to shopping for education financing, such as using peer-to-peer and crowd-lending sites.

 Say that by shopping for private loans you got an interest rate from a lender of 7%, which is competitive given that the federal rate is 6.8% currently.
 The same borrower who took out $30,000 at 7% interest annually would pay $11,800 over ten years, with a monthly payment of $350.
 That is a savings of close to $1000 each year, or for those interested in a lower monthly payment, a monthly savings of $30, or $360 each year.

 If a student were to take that extra $30 each month and apply it to their student loan balance, they’d be able to pay off the debt in 8.8 years (as opposed to 10) and save an additional $1,384 in interest.

 Students are always encouraged to shop for interest rates and get the total picture before signing on a loan.
 As you can see, shopping for interest rates not only saves you money over the lifetime of the loan, but if you use the extra cash wisely, interest rate shopping can help you pay off debt faster.

 When and How to Apply for Student Loans